 When searching for a job, the participants will usually have to go through a selection process involving an interview.
 Can outdoor activities actually provide useful skills for the employment process?
 The next activity will show you how.

-outside, preferably in a quite place.
+outside, preferably in a quiet place.

 guided reflection; individual introspection.

-papers, pens, markers.
+papers, pens, and markers.

 to prepare the participants for job interviews by increasing their self-awareness and their self-expression skills.